 In short the Legend of Zelda Ocarina of Time’s tale is as good as it can be under the circumstances in which the series has been and its in.

-The circumstances are more like limits that Nintendo has implanted on the series, limits that keep the series story from reaching it’s full potential.
-Nintendo obviously wants to keep it’s flagship series as a “KA” (6 years and older) game.
-However RPGs stories have evolved ever since Link to the past, Lunar and FFVI began a trend of mature RPG tales, the FF series in particular has matured nicely.
+The circumstances are limits that Nintendo has implanted on the series.
+Limits that keep the series’ story from reaching its full potential.
+Nintendo obviously wants to keep one of its flagship series as a “KA” (6 years and older) game.
+However, RPGs stories have evolved since Link to the Past.
+Lunar and FFVI began a trend of mature RPG tales, the FF series in particular has matured nicely.

 In 1998 this ( a Kid friendly story) was forgivable even after FFVII had opened our eyes as to how magnificent an RPG story could be, but the problem with Nintendo is that they have regressed from Ocarina of time into an even more childish approach towards the series with their latest Zelda in Wind Waker.

-I believe that the Hyrule Ocarina of Time’s shows us, has the potential for a much more intriguing much more mature tale, in which love and tragedy could take center stage, hopefully one day, we will have a “ballsy” Nintendo scenario writer who dares to explore the possibilities of the world of the legend of Zelda.
+I believe that the Hyrule’s Ocarina of Time showed us that the story has the potential for a much more intriguing much more mature tale, in which love and tragedy – though there is a lot of implied death – could take center stage.
+Hopefully, one day we will have a “ballsy” Nintendo scenario writer who dares to explore the possibilities of the world of the Legend of Zelda.

-Gameplay: 10- No game has ever combined all the things you can do in Ocarina of Time together and made them so fun, the controls are flawless, the level design impeccable, the puzzles are brilliant, and Hyrule feels real.
+Gameplay: 10- No game has ever combined all of the things that you can do in Ocarina of Time together and made them so fun.
+The controls are flawless, the level design is impeccable, the puzzles are brilliant, and Hyrule feels real.
 You can pretty much do anything you want in this game; the sense of freedom is incredible.

-Graphics: 10 –No other game in 1998 looked as good as this, this is as good as an N64 game with out the RAM pack will ever look, the fact that you can control the camera at will only adds to the visual spectacle that is Ocarina of Time.
-Today 6 years after the fact, the game is still very handsome.
+Graphics: 10 –No other game in 1998 looked as good as this.
+This is as good as an N64 game with out the RAM pack will ever look, the fact that you can control the camera at will only adds to the visual spectacle that is Ocarina of Time.
+Today 6 years after the fact, the game remains very handsome.

 Music: 10 -Beautiful compositions, unparalleled sound effects, The song of time still gives me the chills.